chubbyphp-legacy/chubbyphp-lazy-middleware/README.md

 ## Description

-**IMPORTANT**: If you're interested in a lazy adapter for psr-15 middlware, i suggest to use [chubbyphp/chubbyphp-slim-psr15][2].
+**IMPORTANT**: If you're interested in a lazy adapter for psr-15 middleware, i suggest to use [chubbyphp/chubbyphp-slim-psr15][2].
 Same applies if your searching for a psr-15 request handler.

 Allow to lazyload middlewares.